-- 1. A manual fire alarm system is not required in Group E occupancies with an occupant load of 50 or less. - 2.
-Manual fire alarm boxes are not required in Group E occupancies where all of the following apply: - 2.1 Interior corridors are protected by smoke detectors. - 2.2 Auditoriums, cafeterias, gymnasiums, and similar areas are protected by heat detectors or other approved detection devices. - 2.3 Shops and laboratories involving dusts or vapors are protected by heat detectors or other approved detection devices. - 3.
-Manual fire alarm boxes shall not be required in Group E occupancies where the building is equipped throughout with an approved automatic sprinkler system installed in accordance with Section 903.3.1.1, the occupant notification system will activate on sprinkler water flow and manual activation is provided from a normally occupied location.

-907.3.2 Special locking systems.
-Where special locking systems are installed on means of egress doors in accordance with Section 407.4.1.1 or 1010.2.13, an automatic detection system shall be installed as required by that section.

-Add an exception to Section 907.5.2.1.1 of the IBC to read:
+- 1. A manual fire alarm system is not required in Group E occupancies with an occupant load of 50 or less - 2.
+Manual fire alarm boxes are not required in Group E occupancies where all of the following apply: - 2.1.
+Interior corridors are protected by smoke detectors. - 2.2.
+Auditoriums, cafeterias, gymnasiums, and similar areas are protected by heat detectors or other approved detection devices. - 2.3.
+Shops and laboratories involving dusts or vapors are protected by heat detectors or other approved detection devices. - 3.
+Manual fire alarm boxes shall not be required in Group E occupancies where the building is equipped throughout with an approved automatic sprinkler system installed in accordance with Section 903.3.1.1, the occupant notification system will activate on sprinkler water flow and manual activation is provided from a normally occupied location. - O. Change Section 907.3.2 of the IBC to read: - 907.3.2 Special locking systems.
+Where special locking systems are installed on means of egress doors in accordance with Section 407.4.1.1 or 1010.1.9.8, an automatic detection system shall be installed as required by that section. - P. Add an exception to Section 907.5.2.1.1 of the IBC to read: